wonjae-lee-2/scripts/README.md

 3. Create an artifact registry for Docker with the name `docker` in the region `us-central1`.

+4. Request additional quotas for CPUs (at least 128) and in-use IP addresses (at least 32) in the region `us-central1`.

-4. Create and download the service account key with an owner role.
+5. Create and download the service account key with an owner role.

 ## Rclone